Ukrainian Air Assault Forces: 2017 reforms

-Russian full invasion
+Russian invasion

-Beginning Thursday, 24 February 2022, the day the Russian Armed Forces begun its invasion of the republic, the UkrAAF have been participants of some of the land combat actions of the current conflict, fighting alongside their Ground Forces, Territorial Defense and National Guard brethren in arms.
+Beginning Thursday, 24 February 2022, the day Russia launched its full-scale invasion of Ukraine, the UkrAAF have been participants of some of the land combat actions of the current conflict, fighting alongside their brethen from the Ground Forces, Territorial Defense and the National Guard.

-Structure
+Losses

+As of February 20, 2024, the air assault forces suffered a total of 3,104 soldiers killed in action, according to publicly available information.
+This increased to at least 6,526 KIA as of July, 2025, with the 95th Air Assault Brigade suffering the most KIAs with 1,319 killed.

+Organization

-In 2014, the staffing of an airmobile brigade was brought up to 1,200 personnel.
+In 2014, the staffing of an airmobile brigade was brought up to 1,200 servicemen.
 Each brigade was given at least one artillery battalion from the 25th and 55th artillery brigades and a tank battalion.
 Currently, the total staffing of the brigades ranges from 1,000 to 2,200 personnel, depending on the deployment.
-Most of the brigades operate in 1-2 battalion tactical groups, in each of which, in addition to infantry battalions, there are up to two artillery battalions and at least one tank company equipped with BTRs and BMPs.
+Most of the brigades operate in 1-2 battalion tactical groups, in each of which, in addition to infantry battalions, there are up to two field artillery battalions and at least one tank company equipped with BTRs and BMP IFVs.

-2001
+Organization 2001

 In 2001 the Airmobile Force consisted of: